NJAU-NICKSON/List-Manipulation-Using-Python/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available for all.

 ## Author